Black Dandelions: An American Triptych

 Brittany J. Green and Musicians from Curtis Institute performing Against/Sharp.

-The prelude is followed by a triptych of Black womxn — the daughter (mOther/Land), the messenger (blue breath/red hands), the God (to swell/to SWALLOW) — presented through the setting of poetry by Crystal Wilkinson (Lexington, KY) and Jaki Shelton Green (Mebane, NC) in conversation with familiar Southern American and Appalachian themes.
-Through the stories of these womxn, audiences are invited to see Black womxnhood in its fullness and sit with the dualities of hurt, healing, care, and discardment these womxn must carry.
-Much like the dandelion’s ability to grow in diverse and harsh environments, the depth and stability of its taproots, and its unrelenting resilience, Black womxn both make home and hold the burden of the truths of this land wherever we go.
+The prelude is followed by a triptych of Black women — the mother, the messenger, the flower — presented through the setting of poetry by Crystal Wilkinson (Lexington, KY), Jaki Shelton Green (Mebane, NC), and Ebony Stewart (Texas) in conversation with familiar Southern American and Appalachian themes.
+Through the stories of these woman, audiences are invited to see Black womanhood in its fullness and sit with the dualities of hurt, healing, care, and discardment these women must carry.
+Much like the dandelion’s ability to grow in diverse and harsh environments, the depth and stability of its taproots, and its unrelenting resilience, Black women both make home and hold the burden of the truths of this land wherever we go.
 Black Dandelions: An American Triptych was commissioned by the Lexington Philharmonic as a part of the 2025-2026 Saykaly Garbulinska Composer Residency with additional support from Wichita Falls Symphony Orchestra.

 Brittany J. Green in a black and gold animal print jumpsuit in front of a golden yellow background.